 - Intensive outreach.

+Each team within Adult Recovery Services contains at least one peer recovery specialist that is available to assist individuals receiving services with their individualized recovery goals.
 Peer support affords the opportunity to establish mutually supportive relationships with someone who has experienced similar mental health challenges.
-Peer support can help individuals feel better, learn more about themselves, develop closer relationships with others, improve communication skills, and link them to other services in the community.
+Peer support is an evidence-based practice that can help individuals feel better and reduce hospital stays, learn more about themselves, develop closer relationships with others, improve communication skills, and link them to other services in the community.